kindista/kindista/doc/plan.md

 - [ ] list of all Eugene members for Kim to follow up with

 Send Requested Invitations
-- [ ] create default email for denied invite requests
-- [ ] create default email for accepted invite requests
+- [X] create default email for accepted invite requests
-- [ ] send responses
+- [X] send responses

 First-time Offers and Requests
 - [ ] click-through for first time offers and requests